 - Client or Customer or Service User

-Workplace sexual harassment can also escalate outside of a work environment.
+Workplace sexual harassment can escalate outside of a work environment.
 Escalation means an increase and/or continuation of unwanted sexual behaviours and actions.
 Escalation of workplace sexual harassment can happen in other settings such as:

 - Social media/Internet